 - Name of product (as well as the ingredients and strength, if known)

 - The time it was swallowed

 - The amount swallowed

-- If the medication was prescribed for the patient
+- If the medicine was prescribed for the person

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
-You can call24 hours a day, 7 days a week.
+You can call 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The health care team will closely monitor the person's breathing.
 The person may receive:

 - Activated charcoal